raphael-attie/AIA-reloaded/readme.md

 ```
 Video at: https://youtu.be/XyqYKlLQZ8o (make sure you set the maximum resolution on the player)

 Having such 16:9 ratio usually enables your computer to decode and play the video more efficiently than a less "standard" geometry.
 4:3 is also a standard geometry that plays nicely in modest computers and older softwares.
-However, Youtube players work best at 16:9 and uploading those online will make maximize quality, as they would otherwise be re-encoded by Youtube to fit their 16:9 players.
-For such complex images, this can lead to unexpected results due to the use of (sometimes) lossy compression schemes.
-It is best to do that conversion from the source images like we showed above.
-In addition, the file size should be the same, as the padding only add zeros.
+Youtube players work best at 16:9.
+The file size is the same, as the padding only add zeros.
-The file size of the above videos is ~11 MB.
+The file size of the above videos is ~5.5 MB.

 Another example is if you want a close-up on the sun, so you can view a sub-field of the sun at higher resolution.
 Here, we crop a 3840x2160 section (which is a 16:9 geometry) off the 4096x4096 frame, and encode this again at 1920x1080, although we do not need to pad anything and exploit thus the full resolution of a typical display.